3-4 p.m. KCC's Front Parking Lot, 3-1901 Kaumualii Hwy, Lihue

 1:30-2:30 p.m.
 Koloa Food Truck Lot, Off of Maluhia Road, Koloa

-Choose “Home Delivery - Thursdays” as your pickup location and we’ll deliver to the address that you’ve listed in your account.
-SNAP/EBT customers, please note that you will have to be available to provide your SNAP card upon delivery.
-If you need to change your delivery address, please reach out to Lana at firstname.lastname@example.org or by calling 808-828-0685, x20.
-She is available Monday-Thursday during business hours.
+Choose either home delivery or a pickup location and we'll deliver to the address or location that you've listed in your account.
+SNAP/EBT customers, please note that you must be available with your snap card in your possession upon delivery.
+If you need to change your delivery address, run into issues with your snap card or credit card, or are unable to be available to receive your groceries, please reach out to Red at email@example.com or by calling 808-828-0685 x20.
+He is available Monday-Friday.

 When can I order products?